 IPX7 water resistance simply means both speakers can be submerged in up to 3 feet of water for up to 30 minutes without harm.
 The "X" value refers to dust ingress, which means it has not been tested for that.

-As mentioned, in terms of sound, both of these are quite good, though they each come just shy of greatness.
+As mentioned, in terms of sound, both of these speakers are quite good, though they each come just shy of greatness.
 The size of the Charge 4 lends itself to powerful bass, but that, unfortunately, muddies up the highs, especially when you're listening in smaller rooms.
-It also has a single driver, so it lacks the stereo effect of the previous Charge 4 and Flip 4.
-It makes up for it, though, with a passive radiator that really amplifies the bass.
+It also has a single driver, so it lacks the stereo effect of the previous Charge 3 and Flip 4.
+It makes up for it with a passive radiator that really amplifies the bass.
 The Flip 4 has weaker bass, simply because its drivers are smaller, though its midrange to high end is crisp and clear.

-Both speakers also provide reasonably good speakerphone quality, with some background noise cancellation.
-So the true deciding factor here is, as mentioned, size.
+Both speakers also provide reasonably good speakerphone quality, with some background noise cancelation.
+So the true deciding factor here is, as mentioned, is size.
 Do you want a large, loud speaker that isn't exactly ideal for popping in your backpack and taking off (though it does have the ability to charge your other devices)?
 Or do you want a smaller speaker that's great for in the house and by the pool but couldn't exactly power a full-on party?

 Loud and large